Some of our services are closed or have different hours for the public holiday on Monday 10 March.

 Natasha Pinto, When I'm in Australia, and When There's No One I Know

 Natasha Pinto is a writer of Goan, Indian descent.
 Her work has appeared in APHRA Magazine, theMusic.com.au and Stack Magazine and explores music, race, representation and the Australian immigrant experience.
-She is currently completing a Masters degree in Music Therapy at The University of Melbourne, alongside booking Melbourne's iconic live music venues, the Corner Hotel and Northcote Social Club.
+She is currently completing a Master's degree in Music Therapy at The University of Melbourne, alongside booking Melbourne's iconic live music venues, the Corner Hotel and Northcote Social Club.

 Preeti Maharaj, A Tangle of Tenses

 Preeti Maharaj was born in Fiji.
 She is the descendent of Girmityas, who were indentured labourers taken from India to work in sugar cane fields of Fiji by the British.
-She immigrated to Australia with her family when she was twelve after two military coups.
+She immigrated to Australia with her family when she was 12 after two military coups.
 She remains eternally grateful to her ancestors for their tenacity and fortitude.

 Contact